 Why: Blown head gaskets, cracked cylinder heads and engine seizing are all very expensive results of an overheated engine.
 If your car uses coolant, or if the coolant looks rusty, get it changed.

 How: Many modern engines have a plastic overflow tank with high and low level marks.
 The ideal level is midway between the marks when the engine is cold.
 Never remove the radiator cap from a hot engine as the system is under pressure and boiling water can spurt out causing serious burns.

 When you remove the radiator cap the fluid level should be near the top.
 Coolant is either green or pink coloured.
 The two should never be mixed, but both can be topped up with plain water.

-Reported by Andrew Bayliss for our AA Directions Spring 2021 issue
+Reported by Andrew Bayliss for our AA Directions Autumn 2022 issue